marick/structural-typing/README.md

 ```

 You place type checks at important boundaries, which pass along
 type-checked values to interior functions.
-When the candidate value
+When the candidate payload
 fails the type check, `checked` returns `nil`, so the pipeline is
 short-circuited.
 (Note: if you roll monadically, you can make success
-and failure return Either monads.
+and failure return `Either` values.
 See [TBD].)

 In the success case, `checked` returns the unmodified original value: